Excel

 Excel Jobs in Zuar Runner

-In Zuar Runner, you’ll create two Excel jobs.
+In Zuar Runner, create two Excel jobs.
 Both Excel jobs use the same Excel file as a data source, but each job will grab a different section of Excel data.

 ../_images/excel__dirtydata_highlighted.png